 I have been in love with the rich ethereal vibrations of the gong since I first heard the gong played in a NYC yoga class.
 Wow!
 I have been playing the gong in classes and workshops since 2013 and have been certified in Gong Therapy, a one-on-one personalized practice since 2018.

 I have been studying herbalism off and on since 2010, in the Ayurvedic tradition, Southern folk medicine tradition and Western herbalism.
 I am certified as an Ayurvedic Wellness Counselor (150 hours), Family Herbalist (Southern Folk tradition, from the Appalachian Center for Natural Health) and am also a practicing herbal apprentice with Grassroots Herbalism, a global herbal community.

-I live in Tuscaloosa, AL with my wonderful husband, Chris (an all-around super-duper human being) and our scrumptious fur-baby, Momo.
-I am pursuing my MSW degree as a graduate student at UA in the School of Social Work and have earned my MBA from Rutgers University.
+I live in Tuscaloosa, AL with my wonderful husband, Chris and our fur-baby, Momo.
+I am currently pursuing my MSW degree as a graduate student at the University of Alabama in the School of Social Work and have my MBA from Rutgers University.